 Your windowsill plants need some extra protection, especially during the strong midday summer sun.
 During very hot summers, the sun can even burn your cacti and succulents.

 In extreme heat, your plants have to use a lot of their energy to protect themselves.
+Energy that they would otherwise use to grow healthy new leaves and overall thrive.

 To protect your plants from the harsh midday sun, the best course of action is to provide shade for your plants during this period.
 Of course, you can draw your curtains, or move your plants away from the window.
 But you might not want to block out all the sun from your home.